rodrigolive/ask-on-slack-mcp/README.md

 }
 ```

+**Important**: If the user replies with another question, call this tool again.

 ### `clarify_with_the_boss_on_slack`

-Use this tool to re-ask a question in a clearer way if the boss didn't understand or asked something back.
+**Purpose**: Re-ask a question in a clearer way if the boss didn't understand your original question or asked something back.

+**When to use**: If you called `ask_the_boss_on_slack` but the boss did not understand your question or asked anything back, you MUST use this tool to re-ask in a clearer way.
+Do not use this tool if you have not called `ask_the_boss_on_slack` before.

 **Parameters:**
 - `question` (string): The clarification to ask the human boss.
 Be specific and provide context.